 APPENDIX F - KITEBOARD RACING RULES

-Kiteboard course races shall be sailed under The Racing Rules of Sailing as changed by this appendix.
-The term ‘boat’ elsewhere in the racing rules means ‘kiteboard’ or ‘boat’ as appropriate.
+Kiteboarding course races shall be sailed under The Racing Rules of Sailing as changed by this appendix.
+The term ‘boat’ elsewhere in the rules means ‘kiteboard’ or ‘boat’ as appropriate.

 CHANGES TO THE DEFINITIONS